Equivariant $KK$-theory of Bernoulli shifts on $C^*$-algebras with approximately inner flip: Introduction

 \end{introtheorem} One immediate consequence of Theorem \ref{thmA} and \cite[Theorem 3.13]{Izumi2} is that the Bernoulli shift $G\curvearrowright M_\mathfrak n^{\otimes Z}$ as above does not have the Rokhlin property (see Corollary \ref{cor-Rokhlin}).
-Beyond finite group actions, Theorem \ref{thmA} also has consequences for infinite groups satisfying the Baum--Connes conjecture with coefficients \cite{BCH}.

-\begin{introcorollary}[Corollary \ref{cor-BCC}] Let $G$ be a discrete group satisfying the Baum--Connes conjecture with coefficients, let $Z$ be a $G$-set, let $A$ be a $G$-$C^*$-algebra and let $M_\mathfrak n$ be a UHF-algebra.
+Beyond finite group actions, Theorem \ref{thmA} also has consequences for infinite groups satisfying the Baum--Connes conjecture with coefficients \cite{BCH}. \begin{introcorollary}[Corollary \ref{cor-BCC}] Let $G$ be a countable discrete group satisfying the Baum--Connes conjecture with coefficients, let $Z$ be a $G$-set, let $A$ be a $G$-$C^*$-algebra and let $M_\mathfrak n$ be a UHF-algebra.
 Assume that $Z$ is infinite or that $\mathfrak n$ is of infinite type.
-Then the inclusion $A\to A\otimes M_\mathfrak n$ induces an isomorphism
+Then the inclusion $A\to A\otimes M_\mathfrak n^{\otimes Z}$ induces an isomorphism

-In particular, the right hand side is a $\Z[1/\mathfrak n]$-module. \end{introcorollary} Corollary \ref{corB} will be used in the follow-up paper \cite{CEKN} together with S. Chakraborty and S. Echterhoff to compute the $K$-theory of many more general Bernoulli shifts.
-Another consequence of Theorem \ref{thmA} is that the Bernoulli shift of an amenable group $G$ on a strongly self-absorbing (in the sense of \cite{TW}) $C^*$-algebra $\mathcal D$ satisfying the UCT is $KK^G$-equivalent to the trivial $G$-action on $\mathcal D$ (see Corollary \ref{cor-ssa}; for $\mathcal D=\mathcal O_\infty$, this is \cite[Corollary 6.9]{Szabo}).
+In particular, the right hand side is a $\Z[1/\mathfrak n]$-module. \end{introcorollary} Corollary \ref{corB} is particularly useful for analyzing the K-theory of Bernoulli shift actions of infinite groups, and it has been used in the paper \cite{CEKN} together with S. Chakraborty and S. Echterhoff to compute the $K$-theory of many more general Bernoulli shifts.
+A similar strategy has been used in the context of Farrell--Jones conjecture to compute the algebraic $K$-theory of wreath products \cite{Kranz2024}.

+Another consequence of Theorem \ref{thmA} is that the Bernoulli shift of a countable amenable group $G$ on a strongly self-absorbing (in the sense of \cite{TW}) $C^*$-algebra $\mathcal D$ satisfying the UCT is $KK^G$-equivalent to the trivial $G$-action on $\mathcal D$ (see Corollary \ref{cor-ssa}; for $\mathcal D=\mathcal O_\infty$, this is \cite[Corollary 6.9]{Szabo}).
-In Section \ref{sec-inner}, we apply Theorem \ref{thmA} and compute $K_*\left(B^{\otimes \Z/2}\rtimes \Z/2\right)$ whenever $B$ is a $C^*$-algebra with approximately inner flip (in the sense of \cite{ER}) satisfying the assumptions of the Elliott classification programme\footnote{We refer to \cite{WinterICM} and the references therein for an overview of the Elliott programme.}.
-Thanks to Tikuisis' classification of such $C^*$-algebras \cite{Tikuisis}, the computation reduces to the following special case (only the case $\mathfrak{m}=1$ is relevant):